duttashi/duttashi.github.io/_posts/2017-02-08-predicting-rubber-yield-case-study.md

 Regression analysis is a widely used technique which is useful for evaluating multiple independent variables.
 It serves to answer the question, "Which factors matter the most?".
 Interested readers should see (Kleinbaum, Kupper and Muller, 2013) for more details on regression analysis and its many applications.

-We then, created a multiple linear regression model for the response variable `YieldperHectKg` and the summary statistic showed that the predictors, `TapAreaHect` and `ProduceTonne` are the most significant predictors such that if included in the model will enhance the predictive power of the response variable.
+We then, created a multiple linear regression model for the response variable `YieldperHectKg` and the summary statistic showed that the predictors, `TapAreaHect`, `ProduceTonne` and `TotalPaidEmployee` are the most significant predictors such that if included in the model will enhance the predictive power of the response variable.
-The other predictors like `Year`, `TotalPaidEmployee` and `AreaPlantedHect` do not contribute to the regression model.
+The other predictors like `Year` and `AreaPlantedHect` do not contribute to the regression model.

 	> linear.mod<- lm(YieldperHectKg~., data = Training)